Secret Mission: Plot

 British Army Major Peter Garnett assembles a team consisting of Captain ‘Red’ Gowan, Private ‘Nobby’ Clark and Raoul de Carnot, a member of the Free French forces, during the Second World War.
 Their mission is to collect intelligence on German military strength in the coastal area of occupied France.
-Sub-Lieutenant Jackson watches as their dinghy across the English Channel and remarks that he does not envy them their jobs.
+Sub-Lieutenant Jackson watches as their dinghy crosses the English Channel and remarks that he does not envy them their jobs.

 Nobby knows the target area well: He used to live in Saint Antoine, where he ran a café with his French wife, Lulu.
 After killing a sentry once ashore, they set a time and place for a rendezvous in two days with the code for bringing the aircraft.
 They split up, Gowan and Nobby to the village, Raoul and Garnett to the chateau that is Raoul's ancestral home where Lulu, Nobby's wife, welcomes them.

 Raoul and Garnett are welcomed, more or less, by Raoul's sister Michele.
 Their brother is a prisoner.
 She wants Raoul to stay and help to manage the land.
 She is resigned to cooperating with the occupiers, and is too frightened to assist in the mission.

 They contact a local businessman, M. Fayolle, now hated by most of the townspeople for his open collaboration with the occupying forces, but in fact secretly working with the French Resistance.
 He and his daughter Estelle have helped 100 Allied servicemen to escape.
 He provides them with special papers.

 At German headquarters, Garnett and Gowan masquerade as champagne salesmen, aided by a personal letter from von Ribbentrop and champagne supplied by Nobby.
 Having thus established their bona fides, they do deals with German officers for supplying their messes.
 They are able to photograph a map showing troop disposition, and also extract a great deal of information from the unwary Nazis, who suspect them of being either Gestapo or counter espionage.
 Annoyed, General von Reichman puts in a call to Berlin.